robballou/view_mode_page/README.md

    alias is part of the pattern.
 In this case, we'd use `project/%/my-view-mode` in the View Mode Page settings.
 The wildcard character, `%`, will take the place of the project title from the alias.
+4. Our View Mode Page will now be accessible as: `project/my-example/my-view-mode`

 View Mode Page uses [`hook_menu_alter`][hook] to add the exact pattern you specify as a menu route.
 The wildcard character should be used for variable parts of